How to Dissolve a New Jersey LLC

 If a New Jersey LLC has been revoked it will have to file all delinquent annual reports, including a current annual report which costs $50.
 Then you will also have to pay a $75 reinstatement fee and a $200 late filing fee.
 There is an additional $25 fee if you need to change the registered agent.
 When you reinstate online, the fees are calculated for you and you pay them as part of the reinstatement process.

-You can learn more about dissolving your New Jersey LLC by visiting the website for the New Jersey Division of Revenue and Enterprise Services.
+You can learn more about dissolving your New Jersey LLC by visiting the website for the New Jersey guide to Closing Your Business.